 Sponsor a Runner

 Meet the team and support our runners by helping them meet their fundraising goals.
-All donations benefit the Widows, Orphans & Disabled Firemen’s Fund and come directly to our charity.
+All donations benefit the Widows, Orphans & Disabled Firefighter’s Fund and come directly to our charity.
 Our fantastic runners are LAFD firefighters, family members or longtime volunteers.
 Each is dedicated not only to completing this incredible physical challenge, but also to raising money for our firefighter families in need.

 Be a Virtual Runner